 Getting the most current and up to date information is important in the award journey you are undertaking.
-Be sure to check often for information on awards!* While every effort is made to ensure accuracy of the website and the information, it remains the student's responsibility to confirm the information.
+Be sure to check often for information on awards!
+Check out our new user friendly Careers website at https://gwgcareers.wixsite.com/mysite, or follow is on Instagram at gwg careers for the latest and most up-to-date information.
+While every effort is made to ensure accuracy of the website and the information, it remains the student's responsibility to confirm the information.

 Students and parents are invited to attend a Financial Opportunities session on Monday, October 28th at 6 pm in the library.
 Directly after, UBC will be presenting information on life and learning at UBC.
 All parents and their students are invited to attend!

 Students should attend at least one of these informative lunch time workshops for explanation of the award process:

 - Meetings for the Internal Awards will take place in the Library during Advisory on November 13 & 14, 2019